-IFA to receive McCarey-Burns evidence
+McCarey faces Irish FA disrepute charge

 McCarey, who also grabbed the the defender's shirt when he was on the ground, has already received an automatic three-match ban for violent conduct.

-The Disciplinary Committee will meet to decide if further action will be take following an incident which former Glens captain Paul Leeman described as a "moment of madness."
+The Disciplinary Committee hearing next month will decide if further action will be take following an incident which former Glens captain Paul Leeman described as a "moment of madness."

 Glentoran manager Mick McDermott played down the issue, saying he was "more concerned about how we conceded the goal before the incident".